Kristen Bell Explains Why Her Daughters Were Drinking O'Doul's During Zoom Class - E! Online

 In the words of Kristen Bell, "I'm going to get a lot of flack for this.
 And let me start by saying I don't care."

-This is how the actress prefaced a story she was about to tell Carla Hall about her daughters during the host's inaugural episode of her Say Yes! podcast on Tuesday, Sept.
+This is how the actress prefaced a story she was about to tell Carla Hall about her daughters during the host's inaugural episode of her Say Yes! podcast on Wondery Tuesday, Sept.
 15. As the Good Place star explained, her youngsters, Delta, 5, and Lincoln, 7, like to drink O'Doul's nonalcoholic beer.

 "My husband brought home a six-pack of O'Doul's last night.
 And my daughters often ask for O'Doul's," the celebrity mom, who's married to Dax Shepard, told Hall.
 The actress, who reiterated that O'Doul's is nonalcoholic, also noted that their daughters have also ordered the beers at restaurants.